ContrastVAE: Contrastive Variational AutoEncoder for Sequential Recommendation: Preliminary

 \subsection{Variational AutoEncoders and ELBO}

 Given observed data $x$, latent variable models assume an underlying generative model $p(x,z) = p_{\theta}(x|z) p(z)$, where $z$ is the latent variable, $p(z)$ is the prior, and $p_{\theta}(x|z)$ is the likelihood parameterized by $\theta$.
-Then a natural objective is to maximize the log likelihood of the data distribution:
+Then a natural objective is to maximize the log-likelihood of the data distribution:

 However, it is intractable to directly optimize Eq.~\ref{eq:loglike} as it requires integration over all possible $z$.
 To mitigate this issue, VAEs~\cite{VAE} adopt variational inference and use an approximate posterior distribution $q_{\phi}(z|x)$.
-Then $p_{\theta}(x|z)$ and $q_{\phi}(z|x)$ are jointly optimized through maximizing the Evidence Lower Bound (ELBO) to the log likelihood:
+Then $p_{\theta}(x|z)$ and $q_{\phi}(z|x)$ are jointly optimized through maximizing the Evidence Lower Bound (ELBO) to the log-likelihood:

 In VAE, both $q_{\phi}(z|x)$ (encoder) and $p_{\theta}(x|z)$ (decoder) are parameterized by neural networks.
 In Eq.~\ref{eq:elbo}, the first term on the right is the expected conditional joint log-likelihood w.r.t the approximate posterior and is approximately computed through sampling with a reparameterization trick.
 The second term is the Kullback-Leibler divergence between the approximate posterior $q_{\phi}(z|x)$ and the prior $p(z)$, whose closed-form solution is easy to compute when assuming both are Gaussian distributions.